akostrik/CPP_module_42/02/README.md

 If it is public, it can be accessed directly using the class name.

-Can also be called through objects of the class type, though this is not recommended.
+Can also be called through objects of the class type, though this is not rechttps://companies.intra.42.fr/en/offersommended.

 ## A static data member